KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Project goals

-The purpose of the project is to create an online platform for the citizens as well as the council (admin) of the fictional city of Quahog to create posts in certain categories- much like they would on a real-life bulletin board.
+The purpose of the project is to create an online platform for the inhabitants of the fictional city of Quahog to create posts in certain categories- much like they would put their flyers or posters on a real-life bulletin board.

-This way the registered user can easily get involved in and contribute to the life of their community.
+This way the registered user can easily take part in the life of their community.
 They can look for updates from the local council; they can post ads and invitations to events, clubs, goups and so on.
 They can offer and ask for help and put their possessions up for sale.

 Unregistered users can still view the post but the site doesn't allow them to create their own posts or to save them for later.